Winning Time: The Rise of the Lakers Dynasty: Casting

 Francine Maisler is the show's casting director.
 In August 2019, Jason Clarke and Michael Shannon were cast to portray Jerry West and Jerry Buss respectively.
 However, the next month Shannon would exit due to creative differences, and Buss would be recast with John C. Reilly.
 Shannon reportedly did not like the fourth wall breaking format of the show and found it difficult to work with.
-Will Ferrell had actively pursued the role of Buss since McKay had first started developing the series; however, McKay did not feel he was right for the role and instead cast Reilly without telling Ferrell.
+Frequent McKay collaborator Will Ferrell had actively pursued the role of Buss since McKay had first started developing the series; however, McKay did not feel Ferrell was right for the role and instead cast Reilly without telling Ferrell.
 Upon learning of the decision via a phone call from Reilly, Ferrell was so infuriated that he ended his friendship and professional relationship with McKay.
 Quincy Isaiah and Solomon Hughes were additionally cast to play Magic Johnson and Kareem Abdul Jabbar after an extensive casting search.
-DeVaughn Nixon was added to the cast to portray Norm Nixon.
+DeVaughn Nixon was added to the cast to portray his father, Norm Nixon.

 By March 2021, additional castings including Adrien Brody, Sally Field, Michael Chiklis, Bo Burnham, Jason Segel, Sarah Ramos, Brett Cullen, and Lola Kirke were announced.
 In May 2021, Rory Cochrane, Danny Burstein, Austin Aaron, Ta'Nika Gibson, Edwin Hodge, Terence Davis, and Ja'Quan Cole joined the cast.
 In June 2021, Mike Epps, Max E. Williams, Carina Conti and Mariama Diallo joined the cast.
 In August 2021, Burnham exited the project due to scheduling conflicts while Sean Patrick Small, Rachel Hilson, Olli Haaskivi, Newton Mayenge, and Jon Young joined the cast, with Small replacing Burnham.
+Thomas Mann was confirmed, in June 2022, to have been promoted to a series regular for season two.
+In June 2023, it was announced that McCabe Slye was promoted as a series regular for the second season.

 Filming

 Principal photography for the first season began in Los Angeles on April 12, 2021, and concluded on October 31.
-It was confirmed via Twitter that production on the second season started on August 24, 2022.
+It was confirmed that production on the second season started on August 24, 2022.